I:01:02 University Committees

 A Grade Appeals Committee should be established in each college except the College of Graduate Studies and University College.
 The President, upon recommendation of the Faculty Senate and the Student Government Association, shall appoint all committee members and alternates.
 Each committee should be composed of four faculty members and one student.
 Also, two faculty members and one student should be appointed as alternates to each committee.
 Alternates will serve as members in cases where regular members of committees are unable to serve or be present for one or more meetings.
 Faculty serving as members or alternates on a college committee should be drawn from departments within the college.
 Faculty in the Department of University Studies and Walker Library will serve, when appointed, on the committee for the College of Media and Entertainment.
 The Vice Provost for Academic Affairs should serve as an ex-officio member of each committee.
 Secretarial and administrative support from the offices of the deans of the colleges will provide continuity to the committees' work.

 The Grade Appeals Committees should make investigations and determinations in matters arising from the assignment of a final course grade by a faculty member.
 The Committee will follow the procedures set forth in MTSU Policy III:00:09 Student Grade Appeals Process.
 The Grade Appeals Committees make final determinations concerning student appeals of assigned grades.

-The Graduate Council should be composed of three graduate faculty members from each academic college to serve three-year terms.
+The Graduate Council should be composed of three graduate faculty members from each academic cohort to serve three-year terms.
 In addition, two graduate students who meet all graduate academic standards should be appointed to the committee.
 The Dean of Graduate Studies and all other academic deans should serve as ex-officio members of the committee.
 Nominations for membership will be solicited from the college deans and submitted to the Faculty Senate President.